 - Hair Bleach

 Step 2: Mix bleach and prep hair

 After putting on protective gloves, begin mixing your bleach.
 On dirty hair that has been untangled with a detangling brush, separate hair into four or more ponytails on each side of your head, depending on the thickness of your hair.
 Tightly secure with a ponytail, then slide the holder down to where you want the color to begin.

 Step 3: Apply the bleach

-Using your brush applicator begin applying bleach from the ends of the hair up to the ponytail holder.
-You want to begin at the ends since it will get lighter first resulting in that beautiful gradation of highlights.
-Mom taught you to color in the lines, we’re telling you not to.
+Using your brush applicator, apply bleach from the ends of the hair up to the ponytail holder.
+You want to begin at the ends since it will get lighter first, resulting in that beautiful gradation of highlights.
+Mom taught you to color in the lines; we’re telling you not to.
 You want this to look as natural as possible and not end up with a straight demarcation line that screams low-budget dye job.
-Allow the bleach to sit for about 10-30 minutes, checking it every five minutes to determine if it’s the shade you desire.
-You can add foil to the ends if you like as the heat produced will help speed up the process.
+Allow the bleach to sit for 10-30 minutes, checking it every five minutes to determine if it’s the desired shade.
+You can add foil to the ends if you like, as the heat produced will help speed up the process.

 Step 4: Wash it all out

 Rinse your hair thoroughly until the water runs clear.
 This is a crucial step to follow since the hair will continue to lighten if bleach is still present on your strands.
 After washing your hair with the shampoo provided by your at-home kit, you may follow this step with your normal shampoo routine.
 We like Nexxus Therappe and Humectress Rebalancing Shampoo as it nourishes the hair.

 This one is critical since bleach can dry out hair.
 You would think you’re running your fingers through the sand along the Sahara Desert.
 Add the moisture back into your hair with a hair mask like Nexxus Humectress Restoring Masque.
 Your tresses and color will thank you later after rinsing out the conditioner; style as usual.